Limpopo River Basin

 Extensive consultations with African experts and collaborating institutions in the AEO process have concluded that the challenges Africa faces require new thinking and vision.
 There is an urgent need for all stakeholders within Africa, and globally, to act coherently in order to meet the challenges.

 The AEO is a unique tool, providing an analysis of the state of the environment over the past 30 years, the driving forces behind environmental change, and the consequences for social and economic development.
 These consequences are presented both in terms of impacts on ecosystems, and vulnerability of human populations to floods, droughts, earthquakes, pests and diseases.
 The links between environmental change and poverty are explored, and appropriate intervention points identified.
-The AEO assessment methodology is modelled on UNEP's Global Environment Outlook process.
+The AEO assessment methodology is modeled on UNEP's Global Environment Outlook process.
 It builds on sound data, information and science, and input from all stakeholders to identify priority issues.

 Africa is a continent of great natural riches, biodiversity and vast unspoiled landscapes.
 These assets must be valued and preserved, in order to bring benefits to all.
 The decisions taken today, and tomorrow will define the kind of environment this, and future generations will enjoy.
 Building on the analysis of the past, AEO outlines a series of policy approaches for the future, leading to different outcomes over the next 30 years.
 Africa Environment Outlook concludes with recommendations on the road that Africa should take.

 The AEO report is therefore a substantive tool for African policy makers to use in their assessment of the pressing environmental issues facing the region.
 The information in the report can serve as a firm foundation for discussions at the World Summit on Sustainable Development.
 I trust that many of you will find it a useful aid in preparing for the summit and beyond.
 I hope that it will inspire you, and all its readers to increase your commitment to care for the environment, especially in Africa.